-Commonly gas caps are lost and the owner may MacGyver up oil can cap that fits like a glove.
+Commonly gas caps are lost, and the owner may MacGyver up an oil can cap that fits like a glove.
 While on the face of it, this seems like a coincidence.
-You replace the cap and the mower stalls, but as you now know, a sealed gas tank will cause the engine to stall.
+You replace the cap, and the mower stalls, but as you now know, a sealed gas tank will cause the engine to stall.

 Work the mower in the usual way until it stalls, then go ahead and follow these steps: